Amtrak Texas Eagle Schedule

 A wheelchair Ramp is available to assist passengers in boarding and detraining with a wheeled mobility device.

 There are accessible sleeping accommodations available, but other rooms may be available based on your abilities.
-There is also lower-level coach class seating.
+Lower-level coach class seating is also available.

 The Cafe car on the Texas Eagle